mgelbart/magnum-opiate/README.md

 > - Minimum budget: $74,000
 > - Budget explanation: Three years ago, the agency was awarded an Emergency Measurements grant in response to the entire PR department taking vacation the same week.
 In order to have this grant renewed, we need to demonstrate our financial need by spending all of it.
 And yet, why spend more?
 Thus, the agent is directed to spend exactly $74,000 on the operation.
 > - Budget currency: Choice of Canadian, American, or Australian dollars left to discretion of the agent based on field conditions.
-> - Additional details: Saccharine Zento is an attourney whose services have been retained by Stingray Dental Corporate Corporation, Inc. to evaluate a potential acquisition of Blue Cellphones Retaining Walls Limited, by Stingray.
+> - Additional details: Saccharine Zento is an attorney whose services have been retained by Stingray Dental Corporate Corporation, Inc. to evaluate a potential acquisition of Blue Cellphones Retaining Walls Limited, by Stingray.
 Target believes the acquisition is based on unsound logic and seeks to prevent it.
 Stingray, a retainer manufacturer, has retained our services to ensure the acquisition proceeds as planned.
 Target was contacted by ACCENTUATE and demanded bribe of $75,000 to withdraw her objections.
 Bribe outside budgetary constraints.

 It was a textbook case if Trey ever saw one.
 He put his textbook inside it and started to formulate a plan.